 As well as being a taxi driver, he also works in sugar cane fields that his family owns in his spare time.
-Khan must have been in his fifties or sixties so I imagine that it would be back breaking work, especially at his age.
+Khan must have been in his fifties or sixties so I imagine that it would be back-breaking work, especially at his age.

 Next up was a visit to the traditional Viseisei village, said to be one of the oldest in Fiji.
 I was excited to visit another traditional Fijian Village after loving our first experience visiting a village in the Yasawa Islands.

-On arrival we were invited to peruse the handicrafts laid out by the local women of the village, which included shell necklaces and batik cloth, then our guide then took us on a short tour.
+On arrival we were invited to peruse the handicrafts laid out by the local women of the village, which included shell necklaces and batik cloth, then our guide took us on a short tour.

-The Chief’s house was impressive in size with a neat straw roof and was much larger than the simple houses of the villagers that were scattered through the neat grounds.
+The chief’s house was impressive in size with a neat straw roof and was much larger than the simple houses of the villagers that were scattered through the neat grounds.

 Our tour ended with our guide singing a few hymns in the village church to show us the amazing acoustics of the building.
 He had an incredible voice and it echoed around the sacred space.

-The last stop of our whirlwind tour was to the place I was looking forward to seeing the most: The Garden of the Sleeping Giant.
+The last stop of our whirlwind tour was the place I was looking forward to seeing the most: The Garden of the Sleeping Giant.